دوره 33، شماره 161 - ( 9-1404 ) جلد 33 شماره 161 صفحات 292-284 | برگشت به فهرست نسخه ها

 URL: http://journal.zums.ac.ir/article-1-7843-fa.html

-Background and Aims: Autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD) are prevalent neurodevelopmental conditions characterized by cognitive, behavioral, and social impairments.
+Background & Objective: Autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD) are prevalent neurodevelopmental conditions characterized by cognitive, behavioral, and social impairments.
 Both disorders may involve disturbances in catecholamine regulation and trace element homeostasis.
 This study evaluated serum norepinephrine levels and selected trace elements (zinc, iron, magnesium, and copper) in children with ASD or ADHD compared with healthy controls in Thi-Qar Governorate, Iraq.

 Results: Children with ASD and ADHD demonstrated significantly elevated norepinephrine levels compared with controls (P <0.05).
 Concentrations of zinc, iron, and magnesium were significantly reduced (P <0.05), whereas copper levels were markedly increased in both clinical groups relative to healthy participants.